 Business owners and independent sales professionals often ask us, “Can I use my personal Facebook profile for my business?”
-Business Facebook pages have functionality that was built specifically to help you grow a fan base and to efficiently and cost-effectively advertise your company.
+According to Andy Defrancesco, business Facebook pages have functionality that was built specifically to help you grow a fan base and to efficiently and cost-effectively advertise your company.

 Why to Not Use Your Personal Facebook Profile for Business